mmkim1210/Arrakis.jl/README.md

 # Dune

 > There was no room in my mind for concerns about the book’s success or failure.
 I was concerned only with the writing.
-Six years of research had preceded the day I sat down to put the story together, and the interweaving of the many plot layers I had planned required a degree of concentration I had never before experiences.
+Six years of research had preceded the day I sat down to put the story together, and the interweaving of the many plot layers I had planned required a degree of concentration I had never before experienced.
 > It was to be a story exploring the myth of the Messiah.
 > It was to produce another view of a human-occupied planet as an energy machine.
 > It was to penetrate the interlocked workings of politics and economics.